RubixML/ML/README.md

 ```

 ### Multi Layer Perceptron
 A multiclass feedforward [Neural Network](#neural-network) classifier that uses a series of user-defined [hidden layers](#hidden) as intermediate computational units.
-Multiple layers and non-linear activation functions allow the Multi Layer Perceptron to handle complex non-linear problems.
+Multiple layers and non-linear activation functions allow the Multi Layer Perceptron to handle complex deep learning problems.

 > **Note**: The MLP features progress monitoring which stops training early if it can no longer make progress.
 It also utilizes [snapshotting](#snapshots) to make sure that it always has the best settings of the model parameters even if progress began to decline during training.